ukwa/katacoda-scenarios/webarchive-discovery-introduction/intro.md

 ### IMPORTANT NOTE ###

-This tutorial system provides a safe space for experimentation, but please note that is is temporary, and no data will be kept once the tutorial is over.
+This tutorial system provides a safe space for experimentation, but please note that is is temporary, and no data will be kept once the session times-out or once you leave the tutorial.